MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

 5. Download SDK binaries

-   - On Windows, run one or more of the following.
-File API integrates Policy and Protection APIs.
+The SDK binaries and headers for all platforms can be found at https://aka.ms/mipsdkbins

+The files for each platform and API are named as follows:

+`mip_sdk_API_OS_1.0.0.0.zip (or .tar.gz)`

+For example, the protection API binaries and headers on Debian look like:

+`mip_sdk_protection_debian9_1.0.0.0.tar.gz`

+Each ZIP or tarball contains three directories:

+- **Bins:** The compiled binaries for each platform architecture, where applicable.
+- **Include:** The Microsoft Information Protection SDK header files
+- **Samples:** Source code for the sample applications

-   - From the NuGet package manager console, run one of the following:
+On Windows, the SDK can be installed via the NuGet package manager console:

     ```Powershell
     Install-Package Microsoft.InformationProtection.File
     Install-Package Microsoft.InformationProtection.Policy
     Install-Package Microsoft.InformationProtection.Protection
     ```

    - TBD: Explain that this also impacts the include/lib path instructions in the App Initialization quickstart
-   - TBD: Explain naming conventions
    - TBD: Download .zip and copy to a local/project directory?
 If so, https://aka.ms/mipsdkbins or https://aka.ms/MIPSDKPreviewBins?
 OR use NuGet packages from VS?

-1. Add the paths of the SDK binaries (dynamic link libraries (.dll)), to the PATH environment variable.
+6. Add the paths of the SDK binaries (dynamic link libraries (.dll)), to the PATH environment variable.
 This allows the dependent .DLLs to be found at runtime, by client applications:
    - Click the Windows icon in the lower left.
    - Type "Path" and press the "Enter" key, when you see the **Edit the system environment variables** item show.
    - On the **System Properties** dialog, click **Environment Variables**.